Open Now

 6. When brushing your teeth, remember to turn your tap off.

-7. Inspect your toilet tank, hidden pipes and fixtures for any leaks.
-Check under your bathroom sink for drips or walls and ceiling for water damage, mould or discolouration.
-Check your water meter and make a note of your meter reading.
+7. Inspect your toilet tank, hidden pipes, and fixtures for leaks.
+Check under your bathroom sink for drips and the walls and ceiling for water damage, mould, or discolouration.
+Check your water meter and note the reading.

-8. If you use a bathtub, be mindful not to overfill the tub.
+8. If you use a bathtub, be mindful not to overfill it.
 Regulate the temperature as it fills up to prevent adding more hot or cold water than you need.
 You can use less water for pets and small children.

 Kitchen and laundry

-1. Make sure your dishwasher and washing machines have full loads before using them.
-And when you’re rinsing your dishes, fill your sink with water instead of under a running tap.
+1. Before using your dishwasher and washing machine, ensure they have full loads.
+Fill your sink with water instead of under a running tap when rinsing your dishes.

 2. Install an Instantaneous hot water system.
 This shortens the time it takes for your water to heat up as it’s running.
 Your local plumber can help you find the best system for your home.